matteocoletta/ios_sdk/README.md

 This can be combined with callback parameters of course.

-When you set a currency token, adjust will automatically convert the incoming revenues into a reporting revenue of your choice.
+When you set a currency token, Adjust will automatically convert the incoming revenues into a reporting revenue of your choice.
 Read more about [currency conversion here.][currency-conversion]

 You can read more about revenue and event tracking in the [event tracking guide](https://docs.adjust.com/en/event-tracking/#tracking-purchases-and-revenues).